- basic offence, one that is not aggravated, is 8 years imprisonment.

 The prosecution must prove that you:

-If the victim at the time is under the age of 14 years then it is unnecessary for the prosecution to establish that you knew of or was reckless as to the aggravating factor.
+If the victim at the time is under the age of 14 years then it is unnecessary for the prosecution to establish that you knew of or were reckless as to the aggravating factor.

 This matter will be dealt with in the District Court of South Australia